Free delivery on orders over £100

 Fragrances

-You can also do a little more research before buying a product to make sure it’s truly fragrance free.
+You can also do a little more research before buying a product to make sure it’s truly fragrance-free.
 Look up reviews and ask for a sample pot to do a smell test or small patch test yourself.
-But the very best way to ensure you’re using products that are safe for sensitive skin is by getting recommendations directly from a skin expert who can decode those confusing ingredients lists and only recommend products they know and trust.
+But the very best way to ensure you’re using products that are safe for sensitive skin is by getting recommendations directly from a skin expert who can decode those confusing ingredient lists and only recommend products they know and trust.

 Sulfates